-ASC 958-605-55-18 through ASC 958-605-55-19 state that a promise can be written or oral; however, verifiable documentation supporting that the promise was made must exist.
-Written documentation in the form of signed binding pledge cards or other written correspondence would typically provide sufficient evidence of a promise.
-If a promise is made orally, recordings of telephone or other conversations or written logs of promises made orally that are verifiable would generally suffice.
+Another element for recognition of promises to give is documentation.
+ASC 958-605-55-18 through ASC 958-605-55-19 state that a promise can be written or oral; however, verifiable documentation supporting the promise must exist.
+Written documentation in the form of a signed binding pledge card or other written correspondence would typically provide sufficient evidence of a promise.
+If a promise is made orally, a recording of a telephone or other conversation, or a written log of promises made orally that are verifiable would generally suffice.